 She has the cutest family

 Jenna married her husband — Henry Chase Hager — on May 10, 2008.
 They’ve since welcomed two beautiful daughters: Margaret Laura “Mila” Hager was born in April 2013 and Poppy Louise Hager was born in August 2015.
 “I think my number one thing is I married a really great husband who is a full partner.
 That isn’t always so easy to find.
 Our careers are equally important to our family and the most important thing is our kids,” the mom-of-two gushed during an April 2017 interview.

-Jenna is now set to give birth to her third child very soon.
-The journalist revealed she and her husband were expecting again during a Monday, April 22, episode of the Today show.
+Jenna gave birth to her third child and first son, Henry Harold “Hal” Hager, in August 2019.
+The journalist revealed she and her husband were expecting again during a Monday, April 22, 2019, episode of the Today show.
 “I am very pregnant … I don’t know how I hid these!” she joked. “[The girls] are so happy, I mean to the point where they’re telling strangers.”

 She has a twin named Barbara

 Yes, Jenna and Barbara Pierce Bush are, in fact, twins.
 They’re fraternal twins to be exact, which is why they don’t look totally alike, and Barbara was born before Jenna, so she’s the older one of the two.

 Before she and her sister were born, though, George and Laura Bush had planned to adopt.
 “You know, my parents put in their adoption papers before [Barbara] and I were born,” she told her former costar Kathie Lee on Today back in February 2017.
 “They tried for five years and they weren’t getting pregnant — and I have a picture by my bed [of my parents] actually that they had sent to the adoption agency and my mom always says, ‘Doesn’t this look like a couple that’s just desperate for children?’ — and then the day they found out they’d been accepted to adopt, they found out they were pregnant with us.”